Generic selectors

 Copepods

 Copepods are very small even though they are macroscopic.
-They is very difficult to find in the aquarium, but they will be observed on the side of the glass, especially when a light is shone at night.
-The most recognizable feature about them is their two antennae that run perpendicular to their clear/white body.
+They can be very difficult to find in the aquarium, but they can sometimes be observed on the side of the glass, especially when a light is shone at night.
+The most recognizable feature about them is their two antennae that run perpendicular to their clear or white body.

 In general, these animals are scavengers and help clean up microscopic waste.
 In return, they serve as food for some of our favorite challenging marine fish, like the mandarin goby.